Signaturgruppen-A-S/signaturgruppen-broker-documentation/ageverification/age_verification.md

 ```
 The flow will return to **https://oidcdebugger.com/debug**, guiding you through the final step of retrieving the ID token from the Token endpoint using the **client_id** and **client_secret** provided.

+For an introduction, please refer to our introduction guide to [Authorization Code Flow](https://signaturgruppen-a-s.github.io/signaturgruppen-broker-documentation/openid-intro.html#authorization-code-flow---technical-steps).

 **Implicit Flow Example:**
 ```
 client_id: 9d3c7d79-96c4-43bc-8562-f0bf88ef69b8